rmarks6767/rmarks6767/README.md

-### Hi there 👋
+## Hi there 👋

-I am a current CS student @ RIT!
+I am a Senior Software Engineer @ Liberty Mutual!

-#### In my free time:
-- 🔭 I’m currently working on the [Minecraft Charity Stream](https://github.com/aidan-brown/Charity-Stream-Web-App)!
-- 💬 Ask me about GraphQL, JS, C#, NodeJS, Java, Spring Boot, C, or React
+### In My Free Time I:

+Do things and stuff.
+I am all over the place right now but am softwarily trying to focus on building a new portfolio site and learn quantum computing!